 After decades of studies trying to link seal predation to cod stock decline, we now have ample scientific evidence that harp seal predation was not responsible for the collapse of Atlantic cod.
 It is clear that seals are not preventing the recovery of cod stocks, and a seal cull would not help cod stocks to recover.
 Misinformation suggesting otherwise still runs rampant, but the science on this has been very clear.

-Perhaps unaware of the decades of fisheries science on this issue, Clifford Small, a new Member of Parliament from Newfoundland, has introduced a bill calling for a federal seal control programme.
+Perhaps unaware of the decades of fisheries science on this issue, Clifford Small, a new Member of Parliament from Newfoundland, has introduced a bill calling for a federal seal control program.
 Political interference and tensions in the application of Canadian fisheries science is almost as much of a tradition in Canada as the seal hunt itself.

 A call for sustainable solutions